sonerdy/double/README.md

 ### Struct Doubles

-Using a struct behaves much like using maps, but has the benefit of throwing an error when trying to allow a non-existent key.
+Using a struct behaves just like using maps, but has the benefit of throwing an error when trying to allow a non-existent key.
 Structs can also be handy for re-use if you share similar dependencies throughout your app.

 ```elixir